robindrost/docs-1/docs/README.md

 ?> Please find links to documentation of our SDKs and other components in the sidebar.

 More information can be found at: [liveryvideo.com](https://liveryvideo.com).

+## Livery Requirements

+The following list contains a number of important requirments for the usages of the Livery platform.

+### Connection Speed

+It is recommended to use an internet connection which has at least twice the speed of the total bitrate that is going to be streamed as upload speed.
+For example if you have a 5Mbit and a 1Mbit video quality with a 96Kbit audio quality you would need an internet connection with an upload speed of at least 12.2Mbit.
+This extra internet speed is needed to be able to cope with fluctuations in the internet connection.

+### Data Usages

+When users view a stream, data is used.
+The following calcualtion shows the expacted data consumption for a 1 hour stream.
+This is an indication, the actual data usages is slightly higher due to additational overhead (analytics, audio, config, ect).

+***((Bitrate / 8) * 60) * duration in minutes

+- 0.8 mbps = 0.360 gigabyte (360 megabyte)
+- 1.5 mbps = 0.675 gigabyte (675 megabyte)
+- 3 mbps =  1.35 gigabyte (1,350 megabyte)
+- 5 mbps = 2.25 gigabyte (2,250 megabyte)

+### Browser and OS Support

+The Livery players (iOS, Android and Web).
+Are tested on the 2 latest major OS and browser versions (iOS, Android, Chrome, Safari, Edge, Firefox, Android Chrome and Samsung Internet.).
+Lower version are not officaly supported.

+### Domain Whitelisting
+The Livery players connect with the following domains.
+The domains need to be whitelisted for the best possible user experiance.

+- akamai.com
+- akamaized.net
+- amazonaws.com
+- unpkg.com
+- liveryvideo.com
+- playtotv.com
+- Sentry.io

+### Livery Port configuration

+The hardware encoder needs to communicate over the internet so send out metrics and allow remote diagnosis.
+For this it’s required that the encoder can make outbound connections on port 443 and port 22.
+Please make sure to open up these 2 ports if the encoder is deployed in an environment with a firewall.
+In order to stream to the cloud encoder one of these ports needs to be open for outbound connections.
+When using RTMP, port 1935 should be opened.
+When using SRT, port 9998 should be opened.

+### Proxy

+Some viewers view the stream via a (corporate) proxy.
+The Livery video solution uses HTTP/1.1 Chunked Video Transfer.
+Most proxies do not have a limitation for HTTP/1.1 traffic, allowing our stream to function.
+Proxies accommodate the option to set addition rules about data usages, domains, ports, ect.
+The additional rules might have an impact on the performance of the stream.
+A proxy needs to be ready for high amounts of data, especially with multiple viewers.
+2.500 mbps of data passesthrough a proxy when 500 viewers watch a 5 mbps stream.